 Vast wilderness and extensive hot springs on the South Coast of Iceland

-On the other hand, Iceland has many curious natural hot springs found in the vast wilderness of the Icelandic terrain - suited to those active couples after their hike in the highlands.
+On the other hand, Iceland has many natural hot springs found in parts of the vast wilderness.
+These hidden gems are suited to those active couples after their hike in the highlands.

-Mainly unreachable unless otherwise guided, these heated hot springs can be stumbled across during an extensive hike in the highlands or a multi-day trip across the coasts.
+Mainly unreachable unless otherwise guided, these heated hot springs can be found during an adventure in the wilderness or a multi-day trip across the coasts.
 With a lack of changing facilities and privacy, you are - as the locals like it - out in the open and free to explore in the diverse and powerfully addictive surrounding nature.
 We recommend bringing your swimsuit, it can get a little chilly.

 Iceland highlands and popular landmarks